karlmdavis/rps-tourney/dev/work-log.md

 ### 2015-01-08, Thursday

 * 1.35h: [Issue #62: The game webapp should allow users to create a named login/account](https://github.com/karlmdavis/rps-tourney/issues/62):
-    * Started thinking about how a login/logout contorl in the template should look.
+    * Started thinking about how a login/logout control in the template should look.
         * I think a top-right chunk of text that switched between "Signed in as Foo" and "Login here" is a decent start.
         * Maybe only put a logout control on the account details page.
 Not something I want folks using that often.
         * Didn't implement any of this yet; just thinking through it.